Chris Dobey: 2024

 At the 2024 PDC World Championship, Dobey whitewashed defending champion Michael Smith 4–0 in the fourth round to reach his second consecutive World Championship quarter-final.
 He played Rob Cross for a place in the semi-finals and established a 4–0 lead, one set away from winning.
-However, Cross then won five consecutive sets to beat Dobey 5–4.
+However, Cross then won five consecutive sets to win 5–4, after Dobey missed one dart at bullseye to win 5-2.

 Dobey topped the 2024 PDC Players Championship (PC) Order of Merit ranking, winning three titles.
 He won PC7, defeating Josh Rock 8–4 in the final.
 He hit a nine-dart finish in his third round win over Mickey Mansell.
 In August, Dobey won PC19, defeating Cameron Menzies 8–6 in the final.
 In October, he won PC25, defeating Stephen Bunting 8–3 in the final.